It's the last month of spring! Here's what you can do in the veggie garden in late spring.

 When the weather is hot and the ground dries up, it can take longer for water to seep through and reach your plant's roots.
-Get in the habit of giving your plants a good long soak every two-three days as opposed to a quick watering every day.
+Get in the habit of giving your plants a good long soak every two-three days when they need it as opposed to a quick watering every day.

 Feeding your plants

-A tomato liquid fertiliser is high in potassium which promotes fruit growth.
+A liquid fertiliser that is high in potassium promotes fruit growth.
 This type of fertiliser is also good for eggplants, beans, chillis, capsicum, cucumbers, and pumpkins.

 Keep an eye out for bugs that plague your plants!
 The white butterfly is out in full force now, its little caterpillar offspring ready to annihilate your brassicas.